MITGameLab/OpenRelativity/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](MITLicense.md) file for details

 ## Acknowledgments

 Thank you to Gerd Kortemeyer and the MIT Game Lab for their contribution and instruction on this project.

-Thanks to users tyoc213, matthewh806, and sethwoodworth for contributing to the repo!
+Thanks to users Barnacle Nightshade, Tiago Morais Morgado, tyoc213, matthewh806, and sethwoodworth for contributing to the repo!